Healing Is Not Self-Improvement

 “I’m broken.”

-Trauma-informed therapy reframes this entirely.
+Trauma-informed therapy reframes this completely.

 Anxiety is not who you are.